stomp-php/stomp-php/README.md

 You can setup all brokers by running `travis/bin/ci/setup.sh`.
 Stop them by `travis/bin/ci/stop.sh`.
 Used version can be configured at `travis/(BROKER)_VERSION`.

+You can use `travis/bin/ci/clean.sh` to reset the test environment.

 If you only like to run the functional generic tests, ensure Apollo is configured.

 ## Licence